 - In collaboration with ADS and and other PEARLS program providers, HPRC investigators conducted the PEARLS Dissemination Study to 1) test the use of an implementation management team to improve program reach to depressed older adults; 2) pilot the delivery of PEARLS with an expanded client population, including younger older adults (aged 50-59), Russian and Somali-speaking older (using interpreters), and those with more severe clinical depression; and 3) develop and test a brief instrument to assess providers' fidelity to the PEARLS treatment model.

 - HPRC partnered with the African-American Elders Program, Senior Services, and the International Drop-In Center to conduct focus groups and interviews with PEARLS counselors, referral staff, and former clients to explore how to better connect PEARLS to hard-to-reach clients.

-- HPRC investigators partnered with the Washington State Aging and Disability Administration to explore the use of the PHQ-9 depression screening instrument in their annual assessments of clients receiving home and community-based services.
+- HPRC investigators partnered with the Washington State Aging and Disability Administration to add validated depression screening instruments (first the CES-D, now the PHQ-9) into their annual assessments of clients receiving home and community-based services.